Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: Average over all geodesics

 \end{thm}

 The proof of this result is very similar to the proof of \cref{thm:exist_asympt_type}.
-The only difference is that we would \emph{a priori} need to sum over all possible filling types $S$ in order to expand $\av{F}$, which would be an issue since all constants in \cref{thm:exist_asympt_type} depend on $S$.
-It is in order to address this difficulty that we restrict ourselves to examining geodesics of length $\leq A \log(g)$, by including $\1{[0,A \log(g)]}$ in \cref{eq:existence_asym_all}.
-The following lemma will then be used to limit the summation over filling types $S$ to a finite number of terms.
+The only difference is that we would \emph{a priori} need to sum over all possible filling types $\Sf$ in order to expand $\av{F}$, which would be an issue since all constants in \cref{thm:exist_asympt_type} depend on $\Sf$.
+It is in order to address this difficulty that we restrict ourselves to examining geodesics of length $\leq L = A \log(g)$, by including $\1{[0,L]}$ in \cref{eq:existence_asym_all}.
+This allows to use the following proposition to restrict the number of filling types in the sum.